trytouca/trytouca/sdk/cpp/examples/03_cpp_core_api/README.md

 ```

 In the example above, `touca::check` stores value of properties `username` and
-`fullname` as `std::string` while property `gpa` is stored as `float`.
-The
+`fullname` as testcase while property `gpa` is stored as `float`.
+The server
-server visualizes possible differences in these values based on their types.
+visualizes possible differences in these values based on their types.

 ### Customizing Data Serialization